jsymons/base-python-curriculum/unit-6-strings/lesson-15-fix-the-missing-characters/README.md

 # Fix the Missing Characters

 The function provided is **broken**.
-Your job is to figure out what's going on and fixing it.
+Your job is to figure out what's going on and fix it.

 Use the tests to guide you.